eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the AgentManager receives workload states of workload is manages, it shall execute hysteresis on the workload state as defined by the transition of workload states.
+When the AgentManager receives workload states of workloads it manages, it shall execute hysteresis on the workload state as defined by the transitions between workload states.

 Rationale:
 A workload could still be running for some time while the stopping of the workload is in progress.
 The hysteresis on workload states takes care of a consistent transition between states.